Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/02 - Networking/README.md

 Skill Description
 -----------------
-The fellow understands transport layer protocols such as UDP, TCP, how to apply networking rules on a system, and how to communicate data over a network using defined protocols.
+The Fellow understands transport layer protocols such as UDP, TCP, how to apply networking rules on a system, and how to communicate data over a network using defined protocols.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

+1. An exercise that covers the following operations:
-- Display network interfaces
+  - Displaying network interfaces
-- Display network routing table
+  - Displaying network routing table
-- Use a subnet mask to allocate IP addresses on a network
+  - Using a subnet mask to allocate IP addresses on a network
-- Setup port forwarding from one host to another
+  - Setting up port forwarding from one host to another
-- View all open and connected ports on a system
+  - Viewing all open and connected ports on a system
-- Use a network firewall to control access to a system
+  - Using a network firewall to control access to a system

 **Objectives**